rpi-foci/IntroQuantumBeta/README.md

 being used.

 Follow the instructions in the lab to run (your first?) quantum computer program on RPI's Quantum System One.

+## Install Python and Qiskit Locally

+qBraid hosts a Jupyter Hub, a Jupyter Lab for running Python programs.
+But you can install Python, Jupyter Lab, and Qiskit locally on your laptop or desktop.
+The "LocalPython.ipnb" file provides (an outline) of instructions.

 This repository is: